mjthejumpman/TOP-rock-paper-scissors/README.md

 To play:

-1. Open the webpage from the following link:
+1. Open the webpage from the following link: https://mjthejumpman.github.io/TOP-rock-paper-scissors/

-2. Close the dialogue box.
+2. Close the dialogue box and reload the page.

 3. Open the developer console by pressing (Ctrl + Shift + C).